This lamb ragu is a spicy, spring inspired one-skillet dinner. Cavatappi pasta, crushed tomatoes and harissa paste make it flavorful and hearty.

 FYI – It’s not.

-We just spend the last 3 days digging fence posts, installing wire fence in the woods (which really meant me just leaning against the 100 foot roll of 16 gauge metal wire so it didn’t fall on top of my husband while he painstakingly clipped the fence to the posts without gloves in 28 degree temps) so Holly can run around freely and I can actually get a full day of work in uninterrupted without having to drive to hiking trails every day to get her exercised.
+We just spend the last 3 days digging fence posts, installing wire fence in the woods (which really meant me just leaning against the 100 foot roll of 16 gauge metal wire so it didn’t fall on top of my husband while he painstakingly clipped the fence to the posts without gloves in 28 degree temps) so the dog can run around freely and I can actually get a full day of work in uninterrupted without having to drive to hiking trails every day to get her exercised.

+My fingers and toes were numb for about 15 minutes after coming inside and standing in a hot shower.
 The weather isn’t even close to spring-like right now.
 Probably should’ve made some venison stroganoff instead of this but, oh well.

 I figure if we just start eating like it’s spring, it’ll eventually happen though, right?